RaspberryPI – Commands cheat sheet

 This command changes the directory to the specified directory.

-With this command you change to the next higher folder level.
+Use this command to move to the next higher folder level.

 This can also be linked.
-For example, if you want to go up a folder level from the current folder and go directly to another folder, you can do this with the following command:
+For example, if you want to go one folder level up from the current folder and go directly to another folder, you can do this with the following command:

-With the following command you can switch directly to your home directory:
+With the following command you can go directly to your home directory:

 CD ~